 Interstate 80 enters the San Francisco Bay Area from the northeast, following the path of Historic U.S. 40 over the Carquinez Straits between Vallejo and Hercules, then closely following the eastern shoreline of the San Francisco Bay as it passes by San Pablo, Richmond, and El Cerrito en route to Berkeley and Oakland.
 The freeway is extremely congested as it merges with Interstate 580 (Richmond-San Rafael Bridge), and it meets Interstate 880 and the Interstate 580 split in the Maze interchange near downtown Oakland.
-While Interstate 880 continues south along the east bayshore and Interstate 580 turns southeast toward Hayward, Interstate 80 crosses the San Francisco-Oakland Bay Bridge en route to the City, San Francisco.
-Crossing the bridge as a double-decked freeway, Interstate 80 reaches land at the Embarcadero, and the freeway quickly spawns exits leading to various downtown areas and tourist points of interest.
-The remaining segment of Interstate 80 is all viaduct, as it comes to its end at its junction with U.S. 101.
-Although Interstate 80 was at one time proposed to continue west all the way to the shore of the Pacific Ocean, it is still considered a transcontinental Interstate, the second longest Interstate in the nation.
+While Interstate 880 continues south along the east bayshore and Interstate 580 turns southeast toward Hayward, Interstate 80 crosses the San Francisco-Oakland Bay Bridge en route to the city of San Francisco.
+Crossing the bridge from Treasure Island westward with two decks, Interstate 80 reaches land at the Embarcadero and ramps leading to Downtown and various points of interest.
+The remaining segment of Interstate 80 elevates on the James Lick Skyway, with the route ending at U.S. 101 (Central Freeway).
+Historically the route was proposed to extend further west to an end at California 1 near the Pacific Ocean.

 Interstate 180 was the briefly used designation of the Richmond-San Rafael Bridge during the 1980s.
 The numbering was eliminated due to route duplication with California 180 near Fresno.
 Today, this section of freeway is part of the larger Interstate 580.